bodgit/puppet-openldap/README.md

 ##### `package_name`

-The name of the package to install that provides the LDAP client utilities.
+The name of the package to install that provides the LDAP `slapd` daemon.

 ##### `pid_file`